With 38 classes across six categories, the awards give you the opportunity to show off your work in strategy, creativity, innovation, skills and more.

 To create an engaged workforce, we must involve and listen to employees, giving them a true voice.
 This class is looking for programmes where involving employees has led to a better outcome for the organisation.
 It could be an employee forum, perhaps the co-creation of values or any other innovative idea, or an ongoing listening programme with feedback loops.
 Examples of how and why you involved employees is crucial here, along with the measured outcome of what changes were seen.
 Whilst the programme could have been as a result of a one-off need (such as the creation/embedding of a new strategy), we will want to see plans to continue to involve employees in future organisational decisions.

 Here you should be able to demonstrate not only how you have communicated the subject to colleagues, but how you have engaged them through a variety of means.
 Measurement of changes seen as a result of the programme are critical in this category.

 Best Environmental, Social and Governance (ESG) Campaign

-More than ever employees need to believe in the company they work for and will align themselves with a company that shares their values.
-For this class we are looking for examples of where internal communications have helped the organisation to link purpose and values and how that had a tangible effect on employees.
+More than ever employees need to believe in the organisation they work for and will align themselves with an organisation that shares their values.
+For this class we are looking for examples of where internal communications have helped the organisation to link purpose and values, which could also include employee wellbeing and climate action, and how that had a tangible effect on employees.
 We are not looking for a one-time fix but examples of how ESG has become embedded in the message and the way the organisation operates.

 Best Equality, Diversity and Inclusion (EDI) Campaign

 This class is for campaigns with equality, diversity and inclusion at their heart.
-We are looking for examples of great internal communication which has played a role in creating a more diverse and inclusive organisation and is able to demonstrate its impact in shaping and driving Equality, Diversity & Inclusion through conversation, behaviour change, alignment to organisational goals and company values.
+We are looking for examples of great internal communication which has played a role in creating a more diverse and inclusive organisation and is able to demonstrate its impact in shaping and driving equality, diversity and inclusion through conversation, behaviour change, alignment to organisational goals and company values.

 Best Leadership Communication Programme